tues/sbt-pom-reader/notes/about.markdown

-This project aims to read Maven `pom.xml` files, and create a basic sbt project definition from it.
+This project reads Maven `pom.xml` files and creates a basic sbt project definition from it.
-Note: it only handles basic project definitions, and is *not* a means of using Maven plugins in sbt.